Here’s a list of the sports venues around the world that use clean and sustainable energy

 Located in Sacramento, California, this 17,608-seater indoor arena is 100 percent solar-powered; the venue is installed with an urban smart grid, an infrastructure that makes electricity distribution more efficient.
 But the venue’s environment-centric initiative goes beyond its design, as the people who frequent it have also become climate action ambassadors: It’s the home stadium of the Sacramento Kings, which, in 2017, was chosen as one of Green Sports Alliance’s (an environment-friendly trade organization) 12 Environmental Innovators of the Year for their efforts in promoting eco-friendly practices.

-By its aesthetics alone, the national stadium of Taiwan can already be considered as one of the best sports venues in the world.
+By its aesthetics alone, the national stadium of Taiwan can already be considered one of the best sports venues in the world.
 But what makes it a lot more interesting and valuable is the ingenious way with which it generates its own power: Because of its sheer size (it can house 55,000), it has been installed with as many as 8,844 solar panels.
 Also notable is the fact that the stadium is made of 100 percent recyclable raw materials.

 A great supporting source?
 Natural gas

 But as good as renewable energy sources like solar power is, it’s worth noting that they face limitations like intermittency.
 That is, there are certain times when sources like solar power generate modest amounts of energy or do not produce energy at all.
-This can pose some problems for venues that are heavily reliant on solar power, but the good news is that there are actually other energy sources that can serve as a kind of support to sustainable energy sources.
+This can pose problems for venues that are heavily reliant on solar power, but the good news is that there are actually other energy sources that can serve as a kind of support to sustainable energy sources.
 Natural gas in particular is a great supporting source (in addition to being health-friendly), as it was found in a 2017 study conducted by the Brattle Group that natural gas plants can support the increase of renewable generation capacity.
 In other words, an increase in the number of natural gas plants can support the increase in generation of renewable energy sources like solar power.

 Though the world may be facing the effects of climate change (and perhaps the limits of traditional energy sources as well), it’s always encouraging to know that an industry as large and influential as the sports world is making conscious efforts to mitigate them.